kristianfoged/s22apgm3pab1_game/README.md

 Organization of code:
 1) Main file running game
 2) Config file with values
-3) object gamekeeper keeping track of hits, shots and timer
+3) object gamekeeper keeping track of hits, shots ect.
 4) Text files of game rounds and shooting positions made from wathing the original game video
 5)